MIT-Emerging-Talent/ET6-practice-code-review/README.md

 **_5._** We will speak up when we do not understand the material and use our teammates as resources.🙋🏻

-Don't forget, together we shine brighter.✨ Let's continue learning, coding, and growing!🙌
+Don't forget, together we shine brighter.✨ Let's continue learning, coding, and growing\!🙌